 Cultivation of Tinospora Cordifolia /Giloe

-Tinospora cordifolia generally named Guduchi/Amrita in Sanskrit; Hindi name is Giloe/Gurcha; belongs to the family Menispermaceae.
+Tinospora cordifolia is generally named Guduchi/Amrita in Sanskrit; its Hindi name is Giloe/Gurcha; it belongs to the family Menispermaceae.
 It is a hereditarily assorted, enormous, deciduous climbing bush with greenish-yellow ordinary blossoms, found in every part of India.
-This plant has great medicinal importance, especially stem and root.
+This plant has great medicinal importance, especially the stem and root.
 Giloe is endemic to India and can grow well in both tropical and subtropical regions with an altitude of 600 to 800 meters

-Botanical Description of Tinospora cordifolia or Giloe ;
+Botanical Description of Tinospora cordifolia or Giloe:

 2) Leaves are ovate and acute, 15–20 cm. in length

-3) Flowers are unisexual dioecious yellow
+3) Flowers are unisexual, dioecious, yellow

 4) Fruit of 3 shortly stalked subglobose drupes